Siriusmart/ccBancho_old/README.md

 ## Installation

-Download `BanchoBot.cs` from [releases](https://github.com/Siriusmart/ccBancho/releases/), and put it in the plugins folder.
-After starting the server, run the following commands.
+Download `BanchoBot.dll` from [releases](https://github.com/Siriusmart/ccBancho/releases/), and put it in the plugins folder.
+After starting the server, run the following command.

-- `/pcompile BanchoBot`
 - `/pload BanchoBot`

 You should see a success message